Dissolution of the Parliament of the United Kingdom: Fixed-term Parliaments Act 2011

-Parliament was dissolved automatically due to the expiration of its term for the first time on 30 March 2015, as opposed to being dissolved by royal proclamation.
-Although Prime Minister David Cameron met the Queen on the day of the dissolution, the only business discussed was the calling of the new Parliament, and not a request for a dissolution, as had happened at every such meeting historically, and the subsequent royal proclamation made on 30 March simply called for the holding of the next Parliament.
+Parliament was dissolved automatically due to the expiration of its term (as opposed to being dissolved by royal proclamation) for the first time on 30 March 2015.
+Although Prime Minister David Cameron met the Queen on the day of the dissolution, the only business discussed was the calling of the new Parliament, and not a request for a dissolution, as had happened at every such meeting historically.
+The subsequent royal proclamation (also dated 30 March) simply called for the holding of the next Parliament.
 At the 2015 general election, the period between the dissolution of the previous Parliament and the meeting of the new Parliament was the longest period the United Kingdom had been without a Parliament since 1924.

-The 2017 general election was called by virtue of a motion for an early general election under the Fixed-term Parliaments Act.
+The 2017 general election was called by virtue of a motion for an early general election under the FTPA.
 The motion was passed in the House of Commons with a vote of 522 to 13.

-In accordance with the provisions of the Early Parliamentary General Election Act 2019, Parliament was dissolved without passing the motion cited under the provisions of section 2(2) of the Fixed-term Parliaments Act 2011, which was then the default mechanism for dissolving Parliament prior to the expiration of its term.
-The 2019 Act fixed the polling day for the next general election as 12 December 2019, as if it had under section 2(7) of the Fixed-term Parliaments Act.
-This caused Parliament to be dissolved by virtue of section 3(1) of the Fixed-term Parliaments Act on 6 November.
+In accordance with the provisions of the Early Parliamentary General Election Act 2019, Parliament was dissolved but this time without the passing of a motion under the provisions of section 2(2) of the FTPA (then the default mechanism for dissolving parliament prior to the expiration of its term).
+This 2019 Act instead itself fixed the polling day for the next general election: 12 December 2019.
+This caused Parliament to be dissolved, by operation of section 3(1) of the FTPA, on 6 November.
+Thus for a time parliament, not the government or the prime minister, determined the date of its own dissolution.
+This was a historical curiosity, and it was not to continue.

-Dissolution and Calling of Parliament Act
+Dissolution and Calling of Parliament Act 2022

-In December 2020, the Conservative government published a draft Fixed-term Parliaments Act 2011 (Repeal) Bill, later retitled the Dissolution and Calling of Parliament Bill when it was introduced to the House of Commons in May 2021, which would repeal the Fixed-term Parliaments Act in its entirety, restore the monarch's prerogative powers to dissolve Parliament at the prime minister's request, and ensure that a parliamentary term automatically ends five years after a Parliament's first meeting, with the polling day being held 25 working days later.
-The bill was given royal assent on 24 March 2022.
-The first dissolution of Parliament under this bill occurred on 30 May 2024, following its prorogation six days earlier.
+In December 2020, the Conservative government published a draft bill to repeal the 2011 arrangements, and revert back to the position prior to the FTPA.
+This legislation, the Dissolution and Calling of Parliament Act 2022, was introduced to the House of Commons in May 2021, and given royal assent on 24 March 2022.
+It repealed the 2011 FTPAct in its entirety, restored the monarch's prerogative powers to dissolve Parliament upon the prime minister's advice/request, and ensured (as a default) that a parliamentary term automatically ends five years after its first meeting, with the poll to be held 25 working days after such dissolution, whether it dissolved by simple expiry or by royal action.
+The first dissolution of a parliament under these reverted arrangements took place as per the prime minister's advice, on 30 May 2024, following parliamentary prorogation six days earlier; an election was held on schedule on 4 July 2024.